oapicf/pinterest-sdk/clients/php/generated/docs/Api/ResourcesApi.md

 # OpenAPI\Client\ResourcesApi

+View metadata about available metrics and targeting options in the Pinterest API.

 All URIs are relative to https://api.pinterest.com/v5, except if the operation defines another base path.

 | Method | HTTP request | Description |